Mahammad-Naushad/brazilian_ecommerce_analysis/README.md

 ### 3. Gold Layer (Business Logic)

-- Implementing a Star Schema designed for high-performance BI reporting.
+- Implementing a **Star Schema** designed for high-performance BI reporting tools such as Power BI and Tableau.
-- Transforming Silver tables into a central Fact_Sales table and associated Dimension tables (dim_products, dim_customers).
+- Transforming Silver tables into a central fact_sales table and associated Dimension tables (dim_products, dim_customers and dim_sellers).
+- **Data Modeling:** Modeled the relationships explicitly (see ER Diagram in docs/).

 ## Technical Optimizations
 - **Delta Lake Features**: Leveraged Auto-Optimize and Auto-Compaction table properties to solve the "Small File Problem".